-SmartGit is a cross-platform graphical Git client with seamless support for SVN, GitHub and Bitbucket.
-Apart from Windows and macOS, SmartGit can easily be used on Linux and its distros like Ubuntu.
-Good thing about SmartGit is it includes everything you need in one single package which includes graphical merge, commit history, Git-Flow, SSH-Client, file compare and file merge.
+SmartGit is a cross-platform graphical Git client with seamless support for SVN, GitHub, and Bitbucket.
+Besides Windows and macOS, SmartGit can easily be used on Linux and its distros like Ubuntu.
+The good thing about SmartGit is it includes everything you need in one single package, which contains graphical merge, commit history, Git-Flow, SSH-Client, file compare, and file merge.

-Software developers will find this Git client very useful because it focuses on the difficulties faced by developers and tries to make workflow as simple as possible for developers.
+Software developers will find this Git client very useful because it focuses on the difficulties faced by developers and tries to make the workflow as simple as possible for developers.

 2. Git Cola